 Within the last decade we have developed a specialist residential service for women who have experienced trauma or abuse which is closely associated with substance dependency: women can now undertake a residential programme and move on into resettlement accommodation in safe and supportive all-female houses.

 Our successful and innovative work with women who had very complex problems led to recognition in 2009 from the Centre for Social Justice when we won their award for the best organisation working in the field of addiction.
-This recognition in turn helped us to establish the ISIS Women’s Centre in Gloucester in the same year, providing a “one stop shop” approach to the wide range of problems faced by women in the criminal justice system: in the same year we established our Family Focus service based, with ISIS, at Belsize House in Gloucester.
-In 2013 we opened an ISIS Women's Centre in Swindon which serves all of Wiltshire.
+This recognition in turn helped us to establish the Women’s Community Centre in Gloucester in the same year, providing a “one stop shop” approach to the wide range of problems faced by women in the criminal justice system: in the same year we established our Family Focus service based, in Gloucester Women's Centre.
+In 2013 we opened another Women's Centre in Swindon which serves all of Wiltshire.
+We are currently developing Women's Community Services accross Avon & Somerset.